The ultimate guide to conversational marketing: all you need to know

 Chatbot automation technology has taken huge strides over the past decade, allowing chatbots to take on much more sophisticated tasks.
 Nowadays, you can programme your chatbot to respond to a complex range of questions and comments, and respond differently to messages containing certain keywords.
 Thanks to recent advancements in AI, chatbots can even use computer learning to refine their language over time, achieving much more natural and human-like responses.

-Conversational display ads are another example of conversational marketing.
-And while they take up the same placements, targeting and reach as traditional display ads, they work in a slightly different way as they’re built with the purpose of creating one-to-one conversations with your customers.
+Conversational ads are another example of conversational marketing.
+And while they take up the same placements, targeting and reach as traditional ads, they work in a slightly different way as they’re built with the purpose of creating one-to-one conversations with your customers.

 So, you could be browsing a website for a new car at the same time as receiving recommendations on various models, and even booking a test drive at the dealership.
 See how the sales can rack up?